OCHA-DAP/hdx-python-country/README.md

 Mapping administration level one names from a source to a given base set is also handled including phonetic fuzzy name matching.

-It also provides conversion from amounts in local currency to USD and vice-versa.
+It also provides foreign exchange rates and conversion from amounts in local currency to USD and vice-versa.
+The conversion relies on Yahoo Finance, falling back on exchangerate.host for current rates, and Yahoo Finance falling back on IMF data via IATI for historic rates.

 For more information, please read the [documentation](https://hdx-python-country.readthedocs.io/en/latest/).